getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/configure-scms.md

     ![Updated Makefile]({% asset guides/integrate-frontend/configure-scms-02.png @path %})

-4. If your terminal is still serving the demo app on localhost, click `^C` to shut it down
+4. If your terminal is still serving the demo app on localhost, press `^C` to shut it down

 5. Build, deploy and run the project again by running:
      ```